 Affiliation: NYU Abu Dhabi

-Research Areas: Social movements, politics and Islam in the global South; Transnational feminism; Immigration and identity (South Asia); Modern day slavery; Radicalization (including online) and political violence (South Asia)
+Research Areas: Social movements; Politics and Islam in the global south; Transnational feminism; Immigration and identity (South Asia); Modern day slavery; Radicalization (including online); Political violence (South Asia)

 Saba Karim Khan is an author, award-winning filmmaker, and Instructor in the Social Science division at NYU Abu Dhabi.
 She has read Social Anthropology at the University of Oxford and is currently pursuing her PhD from the University of Sussex.

 Khan’s writing, interviews, and talks have appeared in The Guardian, BBC, The Independent, Khaleej Times, The Emirates Literature Festival, the Lahore Literary Festival, the NYUAD Institute.
 Wasafiri, Huff Post, Verso, Think Progress, DAWN, The Friday Times, Gulf News, The National, and Express Tribune.
 Her debut novel, Skyfall, was released by Bloomsbury in December 2020 and her documentary film, Concrete Dreams: Some Roads Lead Home, produced by the Doha Film Institute (DFI), was officially selected and won awards at film festivals in Paris, Berlin, Toronto, USA, Sweden, and India.
 You can view an extended trailer of the doc-film.